joelslamospersson/yourotserver-open-source/README.md

 Currently releasing and fixing issues with setup process files<br>
 You can see progression in our discord

+# Changes
+You can create a request for improvement suggestions

 # Special thanks to..
 Optimum, vanyria.eu for testing our systems for issues